Affiliate links on Android Authority may earn us a commission. Learn more.

 - Amazon Echo Dot (5th gen) Kids: $59.99 / £64.99 / €69.99

 We specifically tested the Echo Dot with Clock, a $10 upgrade that features an embedded LED display.
 It’s functionally similar to the standard Dot, except that you can check the time at a glance, and you’ll see scrolling text messages during certain actions.
-If you ask for tomorrow’s weather, for instance, you’ll get a temperature range, and playing a song will briefly show track ID.
-It’s better than the regular Dot, but not necessary unless you’re planning to use it as a bedside device.
+If you ask for tomorrow’s weather, for instance, you’ll get a temperature range, and playing a song will briefly show a track ID.
+It’s an improvement over the regular Dot, but not necessary unless you’re planning to use it as a bedside device.

-One handy upgrade is an expansion of tap gesture support.
-While previous models could stop alarms with a tap, you can now use further gestures on the top of the speaker to play or pause media, stop timers, and end calls.
+One handy 5th gen enhancement is an expansion of tap gestures.
+While previous models supported stopping alarms with a tap, you can now also play or pause media, stop timers, and end calls.
 This can be disabled if you’re worried about accidental touches.

 The Clock version is a nice upgrade, but not essential unless you're using it to wake up in the morning.

-It should also be noted that Amazon will enable the Dot as a Matter controller in December 2022.
-This will let Android owners pair any Matter-branded accessory with Alexa (iPhone/iPad support is coming later).
-There’s no word yet when (or even if) it will support Thread networking.
-Matter over Thread would be an exciting prospect, especially since the Dot now has integrated motion and temperature sensors, like the 4th gen Echo.
+It should also be noted that Amazon enabled the Dot as a Matter controller in December 2022.
+This let Android owners pair any Matter-branded accessory with Alexa, and iPhone/iPad support for Matter pairing was added in May 2023.
+It’s unlikely to get Thread networking like the 4th gen Echo, which is a shame, since the Dot now has integrated motion and temperature sensors like its bigger sibling.

 As you might expect, the Dot slots neatly into an existing Alexa smart home.
 It’s extremely easy to set up — once you plug it in, all you have to do is open the Alexa app to the Devices tab and you’ll be guided through essential steps.
-You may want to change your speaker’s name and/or group associations.
-If you’re new to Alexa, the process will take a little longer, since you’re going to be setting up preferences and linked services, but you might not have to touch the Alexa app again for weeks or months.
+You may, of course, want to change your speaker’s name and/or group associations.
+If you’re new to Alexa the process will take a little longer, since you’re going to be setting up preferences and linked services, but you might not have to touch the Alexa app again for weeks or months.

 The audio quality has improved to the point that many may be legitimately happy using the Echo Dot (5th gen) as their only smart speaker.